dtulga/restomatic/README.md

 * Greater database support, including PostgreSQL / MySQL
 * Support for more types, such as enums and booleans
 * Automatic table creation, plus check constraints (for ranges/positive/etc.)
-* Support for pre- and post- processing data for better validation and structure
 * Ability to use decorators, authorization, and logging for better security and customization
 * Support for JOINs and possibly foreign key relationship loading
 * Support for Flask (option to be used instead of the provided WSGI router)